Home » Can Parrots Eat Spinach? (Is Too Much Bad for Birds?)

 Iron is essential for creating hemoglobin, which carries oxygenated blood around the body.
 Vitamin C converts iron into ferrous, which is more easily absorbed.

 Feeding parrots iron-rich foods can prevent anemia, which makes them tired, weak, and lethargic.
-Too much iron is bad for parrots because it can cause Iron Storage Disease (ISD).
+Too much iron is bad for parrots due to the risk of developing Iron Storage Disease (ISD).

 The excess iron is stored in the liver as hemosiderin, causing hepatocellular damage (haemochromatosis) once the maximum storage threshold has been exceeded.